 And as of the 14 September 2020, Fitbit has received 510(k) clearance from the FDA (in the US), as well as the CE marking in the European Union, for its electrocardiogram (ECG) app to assess heart rhythm for atrial fibrillation (AFib), meaning it's not just Fitbit saying the Sense can do all these accurately.

 • Fitbit OS 5.1 update brings new features to both Versa 3 and Sense – free of charge!

 Having said that, the ECG function is not active at launch.
 It’s coming soon.

 The new Fitbit Sense offers almost a week of battery life and advanced health metrics and sensors for a £100 less than the cheapest Apple Watch Series 5.
 This is truly the most groundbreaking fitness wearable from Fitbit and the best Fitbit to date for sure..

 At the same time when it announced the Sense, Fitbit also revealed the new Fitbit Versa 3 and the Fitbit Inspire 2, not long after the Fitbit Charge 4 was announced, one of the best fitness trackers on the market today.

-Fitbit Sense – as well as the Fitbit Versa 3 and Fitbit Inspire 2 – is available today for pre-order at Fitbit and online at select retailers, including Amazon, Currys PC World, Argos and Very.co.uk, with broad worldwide availability starting in late September.
+Fitbit Sense – as well as the Fitbit Versa 3 and Fitbit Inspire 2 – is available today at Fitbit and online at select retailers.
+In the UK these include Amazon, Currys PC World, Argos and Very.co.uk.

 Fitbit Sense is available for £299.99 / $329.95 / €329.95 / AU$499.95 in carbon/graphite stainless steel and lunar white/soft gold stainless steel.